NCIP/gdc-docs/docs/API/Users_Guide/Data_Analysis.md

 The output represents two sets of coordinates delimited as objects with the `donors` tag.
 One set of coordinates will generate a survival plot representing TCGA-BRCA cases that have the mutation of interest and the other will generate a survival plot for the remaining cases in TCGA-BRCA.

 __Example 3:__ Custom survival plots can be generated using the GDC API.
 For example, a user could generate survival plot data comparing patients with a mutation in genes associated with a biological pathway with patients without mutations in that pathway.
+The following example compares a patient with at least one mutation in either gene `ENSG00000141510` or `ENSG00000155657` with patients that do not have mutations in these genes.

 ``` Query
 [